A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Understanding Learning Regimes in PT+FT

 For inactive dimensions ($\beta_{PT,d}^*=0$), we find that $\text{PD}=0$.
-Thus, instead of the two-dimensional continuum outlined above, we recover a one-dimensional continuum between the {{\emph{lazy pretraining-independent regime}}} (III) and the \emph{rich pretraining-independent regime} (I) (\textbf{Fig.~\ref{fig:regimes}b}, right column).
+Thus, instead of the two-dimensional continuum outlined above, we recover a one-dimensional continuum between the {{\emph{lazy, pretraining-independent regime}}} (III) and the \emph{rich, pretraining-independent regime} (I) (\textbf{Fig.~\ref{fig:regimes}b}, right column).
 Increasing $\gamma_{FT}$ or $c_{PT}$ shifts the inductive bias from regime (I) into regime (III) (see the dashed line in \textbf{Fig.~\ref{fig:regimes}a,b}).
-Additionally, (albeit less pronounced), increasing $\lambda_{PT}$ also shifts the inductive bias into a slightly lazier regime.\\
+Additionally, (albeit less pronounced), increasing $\lambda_{PT}$ also shifts the inductive bias into a slightly lazier regime.

-Overall, the different initialization parameters can therefore change the inductive bias of PT+FT along three axes: they can control 1) whether the network benefits from shared dimensions with the pretraining task (measured by the $\text{PD}$ for active dimensions), 2) whether the network benefits from sparsity in the new active dimensions (measured by the $\ell\text{-order}$ for $\beta_{PT,d}^*=0$), and 3) whether the network benefits from sparsity in the shared active dimensions (measured by the $\ell\text{-order}$ for active dimensions).
-In the next section, we leverage Proposition~\ref{prop:replica} to show that this allows us to understand how these different initializations impact generalization performance across task parameters.
+Overall, the different initialization parameters can therefore change the inductive bias of PT+FT along three axes: they can control 1) whether the network benefits from shared dimensions with the pretraining task (measured by the $\text{PD}$ for active dimensions), 2) whether the network benefits from sparsity in the new active dimensions (measured by the $\ell\text{-order}$ for $\beta_{PT,d}^*=0$), and 3) whether the network benefits from sparsity in the shared active dimensions (measured by the $\ell\text{-order}$ for $\beta_{PT,d}^*>0$).
+In the next section, we leverage Proposition~\ref{prop:replica} to study how these different initializations impact generalization performance across task parameters.